-Emanuel Admassu on growing up immigrant in Atlanta and the tricks he had to learn to become both part of the diaspora and the local
+Growing up immigrant in Atlanta and learning to become both part of the diaspora and the local

 Until I graduated from high school, my engagement with downtown Atlanta was limited to weekend visits with family members.
 We would often pull into a parking deck, greet the Ethiopian parking attendant in Amharic and walk through tourist traps that simulated a “real city” elsewhere.
 It was an opportunity to see people beyond the limited view through the front window of my aunt’s house, in a suburban cul-de-sac neighbourhood where I would watch other, mostly white, suburbanites tending their lawns on weekends, waiting for their children to board the school bus in the morning, or pulling into the driveway and quickly moving through their front doors in the evening.

 Those weekend trips were typically punctuated by pit stops in another suburb close to the city, where a strip mall had been saturated by Ethiopian businesses—coffee shops, restaurants, bars and nightclubs.